 The bone was fractured, ending an athletic moment…and there were tears.

 The car careened off the road and was demolished…and there were tears.

-The rains came, the flood waters rose, and all that was “life as they knew it” was covered…and there were tears.
+The rains came, the flood waters rose, and all that was “life as they knew it” was underwater until it was not…and there were tears.